tobek/laminae/00-v-facets.md

 | *Means* | REF[Creation] | REF[Equilibrium] | REF[Dissolution] |
 </div>

 Upon reading this, several of these facets are likely to strike you as more essential than others.
 Readers will vary in such assessments.
-All readers, however, will find that regardless of personal resonance, each of these facets *exists*, and various actors align themselves with these facets with more or less rigidity.
+All readers, however, will find that regardless of personal resonance, each of these facets *exists*, and individuals tend to align themselves with these facets with more or less rigidity.

-differences here between individuals or cultures can be extremely hard to bridge, for everyone judges others by their internal compasses which have been calibrated to these facets in such a way as to make it hard to see how others are different.

-Within the observational structure of these absolutes, personal and cultural alignments manifest all manner of relative judgments.
-For instance many of those driven by REF[Empathy] find those loyal to REF[Power] as something akin to evil, while the latter will disdain the former as weak and ineffective.
-TODO
+These absolutes can be seen as a structure with which to measure and observe phenomena, but they also scaffold personal and cultural alignments that result in all manner of relative judgments.
+For instance many of those driven by REF[Empathy] find those loyal to REF[Power] as being something akin to evil, while the latter will disdain the former as weak and ineffective.
+Differences of facet between individuals or cultures can be extremely hard to bridge, for everyone judges others by internal compasses which have been calibrated to these facets in such a way as to make it impossible to imagine a different state of nature.

-TODO something about teleology. each can be viewed in a wholly positive light. in practice there are no absolutes, and most balance views of opposing facets. they key understanding is not that they are immutably opposite, but that one can be sacrificed in pursuit of the other.
+Each facet can be understood in a positive or negative light, and provides its adherents with a teleology of being.
+In REF[cardinal] realms of course absolutes are rare, and most balance views of opposing facets.
+Along each axis opposites are not wholly incompatible, but you will find that one extreme can always be sacrificed in pursuit of the other.

-value system/code of conduct according to person/community etc, axioms from whence right and wrong. "what is fair?"

-here we describe in detail.
+Whether facets exist in a material sense---or are simply mental artifacts that help structure our conceptions---is is far from agreed upon.
+Many believe that there are raw and tangible realms, totally inhospitable to mortals, from which these forces flow like water from an underground spring.
+Such forces should pass through the REF[laminae], where they are shaped by the efforts of REF[petitioners], eventually reaching cardinal worlds in recognizable forms.

 ## Method